Alternative to Check Presentation

 Series of photos

 Could you think about one photo?
-Sometimes, a series of photos will help tell the story even better.
+Sometimes, a series of images will help tell the story even better.

-Seth Gamba had few instruments when he started teaching orchestra in North Fulton elementary schools; he could buy some electronic orchestra instruments as gifts.
-This made a difference in the student’s excitement about music.
+When Seth Gamba started teaching orchestra in North Fulton elementary schools, he had few instruments.
+He could buy some electronic orchestra instruments as gifts, which improved the students’ excitement about music.

 The intensity of the student playing and the look of the strange instrument, an electronic cello, help communicate how a gift supports the arts.